franmer2/AzurePurviewChargeBackReport_Us/README.md

 # Create a chargeback report for Azure Purview

 I was led to create this report during a client project in order to track the costs of the different scans per collection.
+A report template is available [here]()

 ***********************